Artcrafterrra/task-manager/README.md

 - A Google Cloud project with OAuth credentials (for Google login)
 - A Cloudinary account (for media storage)

-## Getting Started for Local Development
+## Instruction for local development
 1. Clone the repository
 ``` bash
 # Bash